playfulprogramming/playfulprogramming/content/blog/basic-overview-of-packets-and-osi/index.md

 As a result, you might have a middleware packet handler that reads only the header of the packet in order to decide where to send the packet in question - much like the mail service you use will read the outside of the envelope to see where to send your letter

-`video: title: "An example of a small packet being sent to a small file server and a larger packet being sent to the large file server based on the data in the packet header": ./header_routing.mp4`
+<video src="./header_routing.mp4" title="An example of a small packet being sent to a small file server and a larger packet being sent to the large file server based on the data in the packet header"></video>

 # [It Takes A Village](https://en.wikipedia.org/wiki/It_takes_a_village) To Send A Letter {#osi-layers}